 Reheating - stove top:

-For each cup (250 mL) of cooked rice, add 2 tbsp (30 mL) liquid.
+For each cup (250 mL) of cooked rice, add 2 tablespoon (30 mL) liquid.
 Cover and heat on the stovetop or in the oven for about 5 minutes or until heated through.

 Reheating - microwave:

 Heat frozen rice on HIGH for 2 minutes per cup.
 Fluff with a fork.